jongpie/NebulaLogger/docs/apex/Logger-Engine/Logger.md

 #### `getNamespacePrefix()` → `String`

-Returns the current namespace of Nebula Logger
+**This is only intended to be used internally by Nebula Logger, and is subject to change.** Returns the current namespace of Nebula Logger

 ##### Return